Didimukhtar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all users and home directories, sorted by users Find empty file and current directories
-List all files with a .gif extension in their directories and subdirectories
+List all files with a .gif extension in their directories and subdirectories Decode acrostics with first letter of each file
+Parse web servers in TSV format as input and displays IP addresses with the most requests